felixge/node-http-recorder/Readme.md

 `$PORT` defaults to 8080 and `$DIRECTORY` defaults to `process.cwd()`.

-Once started, http-recorder listens for incoming connections, and stores the raw incoming http in a file called `connection_<id>.http`. `id` is an integer starting at 1 that increments with each incoming connection (not request).
+Once started, http-recorder listens for incoming connections, and stores the raw incoming http data in a file called `connection_<id>.http`. `id` is an integer starting at 1 that increments with each incoming connection (not request).

 Alternatively, you can also use the module programatically.